No Bees, No Food.

 Join the movement, step up and take part in saving the honey bees!
 You can help honey bees in your neighborhood by taking the honey bee haven pledge and then following the easy steps to create a haven for bees in your yard or outdoor space.
 Through these active steps you can become part of the environmental change!

-Our mission is to educate communities on the decline of the bee population, the affect that it can have on our livelihood, and small ways they can help in transforming the current situation.
+Our mission is to educate communities on the decline of the bee population, the effect that it can have on our livelihood, and small ways they can help in transforming the current situation.
 Small actions can evolve into major changes.
 Join us in the revolution to reverse the shifting decline of the bee population!

 Join the Movement